mdn/advanced-js-fundamentals-ck/tutorials/04-events/03-adding-and-removing.md

 # Adding and Removing Event Listeners

 A common obstacle that many JavaScript developers struggle with is understanding the timing in which they bind event listeners to DOM nodes.
-When we add event listners to DOM nodes, we're only adding them to the nodes that are currently on the page.
+When we add event listeners to DOM nodes, we're only adding them to the nodes that are currently on the page.
 We are _not_ adding listeners to nodes that may be added to the page in the future.

 ## Experiment